Frequently Asked Questions

 Do you have a standard pricing system for your service?

-My standard rate is $125 per session.
-If that is not possible for my clients I offer reduced fee options starting at $50 per session.
+My standard rate is $125 per hour.
+If that is not possible for my clients I offer reduced fee options starting at $65 per hour-long session.
 Fees are discussed in the first session and you are not charged until we agree on a fee.
 If this does not work for you, feel free to send me an email and I can try to provide some referral sources that are more affordable.

 How did you get started doing this type of work?